i-vs/GardenTrials/README.md

 A great example of (_generally_) unpredictable patterns can be experimented in John Conway’s cellular automaton ["Game of Life"](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life); a “no-player, never-ending game.”, in the author's words.

 The Game of Life was only one of Conway’s innumerable contributions to game theory and mathematics.
-This popular celullar automata simulation takes place on a 2-dimensional grid.
+This popular cellular automata simulation takes place on a 2-dimensional grid.
 Cells can either survive for generations or die, given the following rules:

 - If a live cell has less than two live neighbors, it dies of underpopulation.
 - If a live cell has more than three live neighbors, it dies of overpopulation.